Global Down Syndrome Foundation Educational Grants

 - Red River Valley Down Syndrome Society (Texas) — “After School / After Work Recreation Center” will build academic, emotional and social skills for people with intellectual disabilities and their typical peers through enrichment classes, workshops and peer interaction.

-The grants were first announced at the 2012 Down Syndrome Affiliates in Action Conference in Washington DC.
-More than 30 grant proposals were submitted in 2012, and a joint committee of the NDSC and Global Down Syndrome Foundation reviewed the proposals.
+In 2012, More than 30 grant proposals were submitted and a joint committee of the NDSC and Global Down Syndrome Foundation reviewed the proposals.
 Six grant recipients were announced at the National Down Syndrome Congress Convention in July 2012:

 - Down Syndrome Association of Greater Richmond – The grant funds inaugural “From PossAbilities to Practical Applications” Educational Conference for parents, educators and professionals who work with individuals with Down syndrome